YusupFayzrahmanov/backend-autotes-example/README.md

-# backend-autotes-example
+# backend-autotest-example
-Example of backend autotest, using OpenAPI, Spring Boot, RestAssured.
+Example of backend autotests.
+Using: OpenAPI 3.0.1, Spring Boot, RestAssured.